jonathanpberger/design-testing-leanux/deck20mins.md

 ???

 - get away from Ninja Rock Star, towards repeatable empirical scientific methods
-- "Improves design" is analogous to consistnancy, using a grid, etc.
+- "Improves design" is analogous to consistency, using a grid, etc.

 ---